The Glamorous Beauty Queens of Miss Gay Lady Venezuela

-Beauty competitions are rather popular in Venezuela.
-From crowning the most prettiest person in school, all the way up to grown women battling for the right to host sporting events – looking good is extremely important to Venezuelans.
-In recent years, the LGBT community have also hopped on this competitive beauty tradition and started organising their own contests.
-One being Miss Gay Lady Venezuela – a beauty pageant held in the northwestern port town of Maracaibo.
+From crowning the prettiest person in school all the way up to grown women battling for the right to host sporting events, looking good is extremely important to Venezuelans.
+In recent years, the LGBT community have also hopped on this competitive beauty tradition and started organizing their own contests.
+One of them is called Miss Gay Lady Venezuela, a beauty pageant held in the northwestern port town of Maracaibo.

 Videos by VICE

-After reaching out to hear more about the competition, I was invited by organiser Carolina – who prefers to call herself “Conejita Ramírez” (Bunny Ramírez) – to guest judge it.
+After reaching out to hear more about the competition, I was invited by organizer Carolina—who prefers to call herself “Conejita Ramírez” (Bunny Ramírez)—to guest judge it.
 I was so excited by the prospect that I managed to show up at the venue a few hours early.

 “You came early, honey.
 I’m so glad you’re here,” she told me as I walked in.
 Within a matter of moments, we got to talking about the fact that she was transgendered and what sort of role that played in her life.
 “I’ve undergone surgery from the hips up.
 I guess I shouldn’t give away all of my secrets, but yeah, I consider myself a woman.”